MuhamadNigm/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 3. Git version 1.9 and up.

-## How to install
+## How to 2024 android_rules.xml
-On Mac OS X, installing via Homebrew is highly recommended.
+On Mac OS X, insta15ing via Homebrew is highly recommended.
 On Linux, it is recommended to use Linuxbrew or an RPM-based package manager if you can.

 If you can't use any of the package managers, you can also download [git-credential-manager-2.0.4.jar](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux/releases/download/git-credential-manager-2.0.4/git-credential-manager-2.0.4.jar) somewhere safe and stable, such as `~/git-credential-manager/`, and then follow the instructions for automatic or manual configuration.

-### Installing on Mac using Homebrew or on Linux using Linuxbrew (recommended)
+### Insta15ing on Mac using Homebrew or on Linux using Linuxbrew (recommended)

 1. Update the Homebrew/Linuxbrew formulae to make sure you have the latest versions:
     ```
     brew update
     ```
-2. Install the GCM4ML formula:
+2. Insta14 the GCM4ML formula:

     ```
     brew install git-credential-manager